Skaug and Spang Finish Tied For Eighth With 54-Hole Score Of 216

 Pirates Take Share Of Eighth Following Final Round 293

-A year ago Williams guided the Pirates to a 96-58-2 record, claimed three team titles and a pair of second place finishes while closing out the 2010-11 campaign ranked in the top 60 nationally in both the Golfweek (50) and Golfstat (58) polls.
+Three years ago Williams guided the Pirates to a 96-58-2 record, claimed three team titles and a pair of second place finishes while closing out the 2010-11 campaign ranked in the Top-60 nationally in both the Golfweek (50) and Golfstat (58) polls.
 He tutored a trio of All-Conference USA performers in Wolte (first-team), Amber Littman (second-team) and Otteson (third-team).
 Wolte also became the third Pirate to be named C USA Freshman-of-the-Year joining Lene Krog (2006) and Littman (2008).

 His 2008-09 team recorded its highest finish at the NCAA East Regional (ninth place) carding a tournament score of 892.
 During opening round action, the Pirates (108-43-2) fired a school-record 283 behind a pair of personal-best rounds of 68 from All-Conference USA selections Bools and Ana Maria Puche, which gave ECU a one-shot lead.
 But rounds of 313 and 296 dropped the Pirates to ninth place, three shots away from advancing to their first NCAA Championship.